 The grantee must be a nonprofit organization or rehabilitation facility located in the United States or Canada with the capability to conduct grant-funded programs or activities.
-Application materials/communications must be in English and budgets must be in U.S. dollars.
+Per the United States Pension Protection Act of 2006, the Neilsen Foundation, a private non-operating foundation, is required to verify the nonprofit status of all prospective grantees.

-Per the United States Pension Protection Act of 2006, the Neilsen Foundation, a private nonoperating foundation, is required to verify the nonprofit status of all prospective grantees.
-When applying, the Applicant must provide the following:
+When applying, the Applicant must provide the following, in English: